Live honey bee removal specialists

 We specialise in live honey bee removal from places beekeepers and ordinary pest controllers can’t, we will also collect local honey bee swarms for businesses that require properly insured professionals on site.

-Our initial site visit will confirm that it is honey bees that have colonised the property, we will then do our best to establish the exact location and extent of the honey bee colony which then allows us to discuss with you the various options available for the removal of the honey bees outlining all the advantages and disadvantages of each method.
+If its felt that a site visit is really needed for some reason; possibly because the bees are in an awkward spot and its difficult to assess the best method to get to them to remove them.
+Then this is a great time to confirm that it is honey bees that have colonised the property if that has not already been confirmed.
+We will probably use our thermal imaging camera to establish the exact location and extent of the honey bee colony which then allows us to discuss with you the various options available for the removal of the honey bees outlining all the advantages and disadvantages of each method.
 We discuss the levels of proofing needed to prevent recolonisation of the area, what is required in the way of bee removal and cleanup, the possible use of insecticide after a cutout and the proofing required to prevent access by any robbing honey bees from other colonies.

 Honey bees in a wall cavity